boolsi/boolsi/README.md

 and `B` is `1`, we first need to specify them as target states.
 For this, we create input file `example3.yaml` with added section `target state`.
-We also set the initial state of `A` to `1` in order to omit the trivial result of the network starting in a target state.
+We also set the initial state of `A` to `1` in order to omit the trivial results, when the network starts in a target state.

 ```
 nodes: